douglascraigschmidt/ModernJava/CS/README.md

 This folder contains source code for case studies that apply various modern Java features and frameworks.

 .
+ImageCounter -- This case study uses Java object-oriented features to count the number of images reachable from a recursively-defined folder structure.
+The root folder can either reside locally (filesystem -based) or remotely (web-based).

+.
 BardWords -- This case study shows how Java's BreakIterator, regular expression methods, and other object-oriented features can be used to search the complete works of Shakespeare for given words and